Last Updated on January 18, 2026 by Denise Leo

-It’s common for dogs to be susceptible to joint problems, especially with hips and knees.
-Pomeranians fall into this category so all owners of this breed need to be aware of risks, possibilities, choices and potential outcomes/success rates, particularly the statistics and success rate relating to luxating patella Pomeranian surgery.
+It’s common for dogs to be susceptible to joint problems, especially with the hips and knees.
+Pomeranians fall into this category, so all owners of this breed need to be aware of the risks, possibilities, choices, and potential outcomes, including the statistics and success rates related to luxating patella surgery in Pomeranians.

-If you own a Pomeranian, you need to understand this physical problem.
-The knee has a tendency to rotate and slip; a luxating patella, because the kneecap (patella) moves out of its usual spot, and that causes the dog to suffer unnecessary pain.
-If your Pom has a luxating patella, he will have difficulty walking, jumping and running and you may have to help him with certain activities.
+If you own a Pomeranian, it’s essential to understand this physical issue.
+The knee tends to rotate and slip; a luxating patella occurs when the kneecap (patella) moves out of its usual position, causing the dog to suffer unnecessary pain.
+If your Pom has a luxating patella, he will experience difficulty walking, jumping, and running.
+You may need to assist him with certain activities.

-This condition also prevents your Pomeranian from playing with you or other dogs for fear of experiencing more pain and further damage.
-Because off this, you need to speak to your vet about urgent treatment and understanding the success rate of luxating patella surgery is a vital piece of information which can help you decide on the best treatment.
+This condition also prevents your Pomeranian from playing with you or other dogs, as it fears experiencing more pain and further damage.
+Because of this, you should consult your veterinarian about urgent treatment.
+Understanding the success rate of luxating patella surgery is a vital piece of information that can help you decide on the best course of action.

 Pomeranian Patella Luxation Facts

 Every small dog breed is regarded as a high-risk dog when you’re talking about kneecap and other knee joint issues.
-It often creeps up on you because your pet Pom might not have any indicators (such as pain and/or stiffness) until the first day when symptoms make themselves known.
-The ideal way to do it is to be aware of this risk but don’t go overboard and hinder your dog from enjoying his usual activities.
+It often creeps up on you because your pet Pom may not exhibit any indicators (such as pain and/or stiffness) until the first day, when symptoms become apparent.
+The ideal approach is to be aware of this risk, but not to overreact and hinder your dog from enjoying its usual activities.

-Monitor your Pom’s behaviour and ensure the vet checks his knees when doing a regular check-up.
+Monitor your Pom’s behavior and ensure the vet checks his knees during a regular check-up.
 If he doesn’t have trouble moving and has no pain, let him enjoy life with you and others in the household.
-When you’re playing or taking him for walks, pay close attention if you notice even a fleeting moment of pain or stiffness, before it disappears once more
+When you’re playing or taking him for walks, pay close attention if you notice even a fleeting moment of pain or stiffness, before it disappears once more.

 Pomeranian Luxating Patella Symptoms

 There are some basic indicators.
-For example, your Pom may be running or walking the same way he always does, and then a little hop or skip that appears a little odd.
-Your Pomeranian may seem hesitant but then he moves normally once more
+For example, your Pom may be running or walking in the same way he always does, and then suddenly add a little hop or skip that appears a bit odd.
+Your Pomeranian may seem hesitant, but then he moves normally once more.

-If this only happens once, and resolves itself, watch him closer and organize a check-up with the vet.
-If he has a luxating patella, it’s highly likely that his movement changes will keep happening and his pain is much more obvious.
+If this only happens once and resolves itself, watch him closer and organize a check-up with the vet.
+If he has a luxating patella, his movement changes will likely keep happening, and his pain will be much more obvious.
 This can adversely affect the success of the luxating patella surgery.

 Diagnosing a Luxating Patella

-The vet will start by watching him move.
+The vet will start by observing him in motion.
 Your kneecap sits on your leg in the same way that your Pomeranian’s sits on his legs.
-The kneecap keeps the thigh muscles moving smoothly and the ridges of the patella enable the kneecap to keep sliding for a correct movement in a knee joint that’s mechanically sound.
+The kneecap keeps the thigh muscles moving smoothly, and the ridges of the patella enable the kneecap to keep sliding for a correct movement in a knee joint that’s mechanically sound.
 It’s common for the patellar ridge of a Pomeranian to be very flat.

-It’s simple for a Pom’s kneecap to pop out or in and, frequently it will also slide back into position on its own when it occurs that initial time.
+It’s simple for a Pomeranian’s kneecap to pop out or in, and it will often slide back into position on its own when it initially occurs.
 If the vet advises you that your Pomeranian has a luxating patella, he’ll most likely reveal the severity of the problem.
-In most cases, the vet can identify the correct grade (from 1 – 4) and the higher the number, the greater the severity.
-0 mean no luxating patella was diagnosed at this examination.
+In most cases, the vet can identify the correct grade (ranging from 1 to 4), with the higher the number, the greater the severity.
+0 means no luxating patella was diagnosed at this examination.

-• Grade 2 is a little more complicated.
+- Grade 2 is a little more complicated.
 Sometimes your Pomeranian’s kneecap will slip back into its proper spot without help.
-However, there will be times when it’s stuck and will need manual repositioning, after which it should remain in place for a while.
+However, there will be times when it becomes stuck and requires manual repositioning, after which it should remain in place for a while.

-• Grade 4 is applied to a Pomeranian with a patella that is out of place all the time.
-Knowing the correct grade will help determine how successful luxating patella surgery will be for your Pom.
+- Grade 4 is applied to a Pomeranian with a patella that is always out of place.
+Knowing the correct grade will help determine the success of the luxating patella surgery for your Pom.

 Success Rate of Luxating Patella Surgery